-This cheat sheet primarily uses screen shots and instructions from Office 2013.
+This cheat sheet primarily uses screen shots and instructions from the OneNote for Windows 10 app.
 If you are using the web version or older versions of Office, your OneNote might look slightly different.

-Creating a New Notebook Using the Office Version of OneNote
+Creating a New Notebook Using OneNote